ABC (band): Traffic: 2007–2015

-The Lexicon of Love II: 2016 and beyond
+The Lexicon of Love II: 2016–2021

 In October 2015, Fry announced that he was working on a new ABC album.
 "It's going to be a take on The Lexicon of Love, but all these years on.
 I'm a man in my fifties now with a wealth of experience.
 It's about how you grow older but you make the same mistakes over and over and over again."

 In November 2015, a compilation album entitled 80s Recovered was released, featuring many artists from the 1980s.
 ABC contributed a cover of Radiohead's "High and Dry", with a regular version and a remix.

 In January 2016, Fry said the new ABC album would be entitled The Lexicon of a Lost Ideal and released in the UK in May 2016.
 Featuring tracks penned by Fry, with contributions by Rob Fusari, Marcus Vere, Matt Rowe and Anne Dudley, the album features orchestration arranged by Anne Dudley, who worked in a similar capacity on The Lexicon of Love.
 In April 2016, the release of the new album, now entitled The Lexicon of Love II, was announced with lead single "Viva Love" made available via digital platforms.
 It was A playlisted by BBC Radio 2.
+The release of "Viva Love" was accompanied by a video directed by Julien Temple, who also worked with the band on the "Mantrap" and "Poison Arrow" videos, which the new video references.
 The album was released in the UK and the US on 27 May 2016 and entered the UK Albums Chart at No. 5, the first time ABC had reached the Top 5 since the original Lexicon of Love album in 1982.
+"The Flames Of Desire" and "Ten Below Zero" were released as follow-up singles.
+Both were added to the BBC Radio 2 playlist.

 ABC also contributed a new song called "Living Inside My Heart" to Fly: Songs Inspired by the Film Eddie the Eagle, the soundtrack of which was released on 18 March 2016 on CD and digitally.

-ABC released their first Christmas song, entitled "A Christmas We Deserve", on 2 December 2016 as part of a 4-track EP.
+ABC released their first Christmas song, entitled "A Christmas We Deserve", on 2 December 2016 as part of a four-track EP.
 The other three songs are acoustic versions of "The Love Inside the Love, "Viva Love" and "The Look of Love".

 In March 2017, just before the band's Royal Albert Hall orchestra show on April 6 (featuring songs from The Lexicon of Love II, greatest hits and the complete Lexicon of Love album) the band announced the November 2017 XYZ tour.
+During the tour two new songs were performed: "Look Good Tonite" and "The Life And Times Of A Troubadour".

+On 22 October 2020, the compilation album The Essential ABC - featuring songs and remixes from the first five albums - entered the UK Albums Chart at No. 62.